-Summer 2021 still holds an uncertain for foreign breaks and much-needed holidays after covid-19 restrictions have prevailed for another year.
-But there’s no need to worry, as there are plenty of activities and adventures from the luxury of our own island of Ireland.
+Summer 2021 was an uncertain time with limitations on foreign breaks and much-needed holidays after covid-19 restrictions were prevailed for another year.
+But now that 2022 is here, we can be quick to jump on a plane without realising what amazing activities and adventures we can discover from the luxury of our own island of Ireland.

 Sea swimming and water activities have been increasing in popularity in recent years, particularly in Summer months.
 So we have compiled a list of what we expect to be the Top 3 Bucket List sports for this Summer, that you don’t want to miss out on!

 First on the list, we have Stand Up Paddleboarding, a new phenomenon in the world of water sports in Ireland.
 SUP is the calmer alternative to surfing, ideal for East Coast Irish waters and inland lakes and canals.
 The inflatable board is easy to set up and will ensure you let no fine-weather day go to waste this Summer.

 A SUP board is sure to be a product that will not only take the activity outdoors, but offshore altogether.
 So whether you get the whole family on the water, or just want to step up your sunrise yoga game, you want to invest in a stand up paddle board this Summer.

 Second on our list is Kayaking, a sport that is very well suited to the waterways of Ireland.
 Although perceived to be difficult, kayaking is relatively easy when you have good weather and water conditions.